 It’s a fantastic, brain-teasing concept that can amusingly unpick how different people’s minds work.
 Perfect for a social group game.

-Codenames is one of the best all-round family and party games out there.
-Like Scattergories, Apples to Apples and many others in the genre, the conversation and debate that springs from Codenames is almost more enjoyable than the game itself.
-The bizarre connections that people come up with, and the raucous debates that crop up as a result, will go down in history among friendship groups for years to come.
+Codenames is one of the best all-around family and party games out there.
+Like Scattergories, Apples to Apples, and many others in the genre, the conversation, and debate that springs from Codenames is almost more enjoyable than the game itself.
+The bizarre connections that people come up with, and the raucous debates that crop up, as a result, will go down in history among friendship groups for years to come.